Best Weather Station Manufacturer | Coda Sensors

 **Disadvantages:**

-– Limited range of measurable wind speeds.
+– Limited range of wind speeds that can be measured.

 – Lacks remote data viewing capabilities.